wichayutdew/device-setup/notes/leetcode-cheatsheet.md

            couldn't be created then we return false rigth away
         4. if we can loop the entire ransomNote that's mean we can create it, return true

+### Longest Palindrome

+    _Default case_, if the input string is length of 0 or 1 then it's automatically a palindrome

+    **Solve**
+        1. create 2 variables, 1 to keep track of number of palindrome length, another Set to keep track if we are able to create a palindrome char or not
+        2. loop thru the entire string, if the character is not appear in set, then we add it in, once we found it's there in the set already, that's mean we have 1 palindrome character, then length of palindrome increases by 2 and we remove the character from set since it's getting matched already.
+        3. after looping thru the entire string, we check lastly if there's any left over string in set, if there's at least 1, we can pick anything to put it in the middle to create odd palindrome, so add length +1, otherwise length stays the same